Biography

 Achievements

-• Member of the ELLIS Society (European Laboratory for Learning and Intelligent Systems), 2023
+Member of the ELLIS Society (European Laboratory for Learning and Intelligent Systems)since 2023

-• IEEE IV Symposium Best Paper Award 2020 for: C. B. Rist et al. SCSSnet: Learning Spatially-Conditioned Scene Segmentation on LiDAR Point Clouds, 2020.
+IEEE IV Symposium Best Paper Award for: C. B. Rist et al. SCSSnet: Learning Spatially-Conditioned Scene Segmentation on LiDAR Point Clouds2020

-• IGD Fraunhofer Best Paper Award 2017, Category: “Impact on Business”
+IGD Fraunhofer Best Paper Award, Category: “Impact on Business”2017

-• Juniorfellow of the German Informatics Society (GI – Gesellschaft für Informatik)
+Juniorfellow of the German Informatics Society (GI – Gesellschaft für Informatik)2015